 Reduce single use

-- Invest in reusable bags: if the 5p bag charge didn’t encourage you, perhaps the New Year will.
-Remember to carry reusable bags with you when you head to the shops – make it easy by keeping spare reusable bags in your car or bag so you are never caught out.
+- Reusable bags: The 5p bag charge reduced carrier bag use by over 80 per cent in just one year!
+Remember to always carry reusable bags with you when you head to the shops – make it easy by keeping spare reusable bags in your car or bag so you are never caught out.

-- Reusable storage: buy a lunchbox to encourage you to take food where you go rather than buy food on the go.
-Keeping leftovers is a great way of reducing food waste, but single-use non-recyclable plastic wrap such as cling film can be wasteful – instead, keep your food in reusable containers, such as plastic tubs and glass jars.
+- Reusable storage: Keeping leftovers is a great way of reducing food waste, but single-use non-recyclable plastic wrap such as cling film can be wasteful.
+Instead, keep your food in reusable containers, such as plastic tubs and glass jars.

-- Avoid using disposable tableware: invest in reusable plastic sets of tableware, which are great for parties, picnics and barbecues; this will not only reduce your plastic and paper use but also help save you money.
-Also, any food waste is more likely to head into the food caddy rather than end up being thrown away with a disposable plate.
+- Reusable tableware: Invest in reusable plastic sets of tableware, which are great for parties, picnics and barbecues.
+This will not only reduce your plastic and paper use but also help save you money.
+And any food waste is more likely to head into the food caddy rather than being thrown away with a disposable plate.

-- Use real nappies: from birth to potty, a child can use around 4,500 disposable nappies.
+- Reusable nappies: From birth to potty, a child can use around 4,500 disposable nappies.
 Each of these can take up to 500 years to degrade in landfill.
-Real nappies not only help the environment and expose your baby to less chemicals, but they can also save you up to £500.
-Dacorum has a real nappy scheme where you can claim a free starter kit worth £100.
+'Real' nappies not only help the environment and expose your baby to less chemicals, but they can also save you up to £500.
+We have a reusable nappy scheme, where you can claim a free starter kit worth £100.

-- Love Food Hate Waste: Food waste is a big issue and an environmental disaster; in 2015 UK households threw away £13 million of edible food.
+- Love Food Hate Waste: In 2015 UK households threw away £13 million of edible food.
 The organisation Love Food Hate Waste is the leading organisation tackling this problem.
-Their website has a wealth of information about how you can reduce food waste through simple behaviours such as writing meal plans and shopping lists, correct storage and portioning, and tips on using leftovers.
-They also have a Facebook page and a phone app that you can download.
+Its website has a wealth of information about how you can reduce food waste through simple behaviours such as writing meal plans and shopping lists, correct storage and portioning, and tips on using leftovers.
+There's also a Facebook page.

 - You get free food!